pH7Software/pH7-Social-Dating-CMS/docs/UPGRADING.md

 The 19.2.0 reader update does not refresh its bundled GeoLite2 location data (3 December 2019).
-The later 24 December build and credential-free restore command described above are unreleased changes.
-The [GeoIP database instructions](../_protected/framework/Geo/Ip/update-geo-database-version.txt) explain how to restore data from a matching release package and why newer GeoLite data cannot be bundled.
+The later 24 December build and credential-free restore command described above ship in 19.3.0.
+The
+[GeoIP database instructions](../_protected/framework/Geo/Ip/update-geo-database-version.txt)
+explain how to restore data from a matching release package and why newer GeoLite data cannot be bundled.
 Preserve any newer database you installed yourself when